operand/agency/README.md

 walkthrough.

-It includes two OpenAI agent examples, the HuggingFace based `ChattyAI`, integrated operating system access, and a web application hosted at `http://localhost:8080`.
+It includes two OpenAI agent examples, the HuggingFace based `ChattyAI`, operating system access, and a web application hosted at `http://localhost:8080`.

 Please note that the example agent classes should be considered "proof of